Inequality based on race, sexual orientation, and other factors stop them!

 Ivana Taylor – DIYMarketers.com (@DIYMarketers)

-In my corporate career, my biggest challenge has involved dealing with industrial companies that didn’t understanding marketing.
+In my corporate career, my biggest challenge involved dealing with industrial companies that didn’t understanding marketing.

-While engineering and manufacturing departments wont approval for $500+K machines with little effort I had to justify exponentially smaller expenditures.
+While engineering and manufacturing departments got approval for $500,000+ machines with little effort, I had to justify exponentially smaller expenditures.

 Magdalena Urbaniak – Brand24 (@Meg_Urbaniak)

-As consumer buying patterns continue to change dramatically, I truly enjoy finding ways to engage with today’s empowered consumer!
+Consumer buying patterns have changed dramatically since when I started more than 30 years ago.
+I’ve truly enjoyed the challenge of finding ways to engage with today’s empowered consumer!

 Ashley Zeckman – TopRank Marketing (@AZeckman)

-While you shouldn’t accept these challenges or put up with them these women provide proof that these situations did and still do exist.
+While you shouldn’t accept these challenges or put up with them, these women in marketing prove that they still exist.

-Before complaining on social media or taking these issues to your management, understand that these actions may hurt your career and/or your job tenure.
+Before complaining publicly on social media or taking these issues to your management, understand that doing so may hurt your career and/or your job tenure.

-Give yourself time to cool off before you decide what to do.
+Take the time to cool off and consider your options before deciding what to do.
 It’s difficult to think straight in the heat of the moment.

 Further, depending on the level of the challenge, you may decide to wait before taking action as several of these women did.